MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.WsMan.Management/Get-WSManInstance.md

 network.
 The WinRM service provides access to WMI data and enables event collection.
 Event collection and subscription to events require that the service is running.
 WinRM messages use HTTP and HTTPS as transports.
-The WinRM service does not depend on IIS but is preconfigured to share a port with IIS on the same machine.
+The WinRM service does not depend on IIS but is preconfigured to share a port with IIS on the same computer.
 The WinRM service reserves the /wsman URL prefix.
 To prevent conflicts with IIS, administrators should ensure that any websites hosted on IIS do not use the /wsman URL prefix.
 DesktopInteract         : false